MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-exchange-monitoring.md

 #### 8. Are there any privacy concerns?

-Monitoring focuses on service metadata and user content is not being monitored.
+Monitoring focuses on service metadata and user content is not monitored.
 Control is on the tenant admin to configure priority accounts.

 ## See also